-This research aimed at investigating how the course of civilisation is taught for third year LMD students at the English Department at Saida University.
+This research aims at investigating how the course of civilisation is taught for third year LMD students at the English Department at Saida University.
 The gathered information from the data aimed at finding out the following:

-- Whether or not teachers of Anglo-Saxon civilisation give importance to the teaching of culture. - Whether or not they vary between teaching techniques and materials that have the potential in increasing students' cultural awareness.
+- If teachers of Anglo-Saxon civilisation give importance to the teaching of culture. - If they vary between teaching techniques and materials that have the potential in increasing students' cultural awareness.